RobinKoetsier/robinkoetsier.github.i/tutorials/RadarPizzaChart.md

 Next we are going to pick a player in which we are interested, as long as it's from the leagues mentioned earlier.
 I'm choosing Mateusz Klich, but you can pick someone else, I'm not judging you.
 As mentioned before, worldfootballR has a function to scrape the scouting report.

+Note: the function was updated to scrape the WHOLE scouting report.
+So selecting your rows need some more thought.
+Will update it later on.

 ```
 df <- fb_player_scouting_report(https://fbref.com/en/players/282679b4/Mateusz-Klich)
 head(df)